sigulete/kde-bootc/README.md

 Another key parameter to set up is the range for `/etc/subuid` and `/etc/subgid` for the `admin` user.
 This range is necessary for running rootless containers, as each uid inside the container will be mapped to a uid outside the container within this range.
 When using `systemd-homed`, note that the available uid/gid ranges are predefined by systemd, and some ranges may be unavailable.
 Therefore, the chosen range in these files must adhere to these limitations.

-When running `findmnt` or `mount` command, the option `idmapped` will show for `/var/home/admin` mount point, indicating that only the available ranges are being used.
+When running `findmnt` or `mount` command, the mount option `idmapped` will show for `/var/home/admin`, indicating that it was pre-mapped by systemd.

 The available range is 524288…1879048191.
 In this example, I chose 1000001 to easily identify the service running in the container.
-For instance, if the container is running Apache with id=48, the volume or folder bound to it will have id=1000048.
+For instance, if the container is running Apache with uid=48, the volume or folder bound to it will have uid=1000048.

 For more information on available ranges, visit: https://systemd.io/UIDS-GIDS/